 1. Entry Level: Rebel T3i

 While the $749 price tag may not seem entry-level, the Canon T3i is a great camera for the money.
 It is an inexpensive DSLR that produces high quality photos.
 We bought this camera before going on a three month camping trip through Africa and were really happy with our photos and the camera itself.
 My husband appreciated that it takes video, as well as photos.
 The flip-out screen allows you to look over crowds and take self-portraits.
 One of the disadvantages of the entry-level cameras compared to the high-end DSLRs is that they are cropped frame.
-This camera sells for $749 on Amazon with a 17-55mm lens.
+This camera with a 17-55mm lens.

 Nikon equivalent: Nikon D5100